goldilocks vpa

 Clean up

-To remove Goldilocks:
+To remove Goldilocks and VPA:

 helm uninstall goldilocks -n goldilocks